 This indicator measures the annual number of violent incidences by inmates on staff and/or other inmates per 100 inmates in the average daily population.
 A lower assault rate is consistent with the department's goal to provide greater safety for the inmate population and the institutional staff.
-1

-Ideally, the benchmark for this measure would be zero, but this is not a realistic expectation given the nature of the offender population.
+1 Ideally, the benchmark for this measure would be zero, but this is not a realistic expectation given the nature of the offender population.
 The standard is the lowest number of violence incidences per 100 inmates in the average daily population in a previous fiscal year.
-449 1 The department does not anticipate that the level reported in FY 2006 will be sustained due to the recent population expansion and the strain it places on support systems.
+In FY 2006 changes in reporting procedures resulted in a deflated recording of actual incidences.
+These were corrected in subsequent years.
+The current objective of 14.2 is correct.
+1 The department does not anticipate that the level reported in FY 2006 will be sustained due to the recent population expansion and the strain it places on support systems.
 Institutional Corrections Percentage of Substance Abuse Treatment Program Completers Drug Free within Six Months of Completion

 This indicator measures the percentage of incarcerated persons having completed a substance abuse treatment program who remain drug free within six months of completion of the program.
 It is a measure of the success of the substance abuse treatment program.
 "Drug-free" is determined by random, scheduled or "for cause" drug testing.
 We recognize that the success of the individual to remain drug free once in the community is by far more the important measure.
-However, such data capture is beyond our capacity at this time, and will have to await the deployment of system-wide research.
+However, such data capture is beyond our capacity at this time, and will have to await the deployment of systemwide research.
 We also recognize that a finding of "drug-free" in the facility also reflects the ability of the Department to keep illegal substances out of the facility, a safety and security measurement.
 The standard is the previous highest percentage since FY 2004.

 Institutional Corrections Percentage of Tests for Illegal Substances that are Positive i.e. the confirmed positive was not found to be attributed to a prescribed medication.
 This measurement indicates how successful the Department has been in keeping illegal substances out of the facilities, a safety and security objective.
 The data is for calendar years.2 The benchmark is the national average among state and federal correctional jurisdictions as presented in the 2002 Corrections Yearbook (most recent Yearbook) produced by the Criminal Justice Institute.
-2 In order to display at least two years of actual data, CY 2004 and CY 2005 actual data is displayed under FY 2005 and FY 2006 respectively and projected data for CY 2006 and CY 2007 are displayed under FY 2007 and FY 2008 respectively.
+2 In order to display at least two years of actual data, CY 2005 and CY 2006 actual data is displayed under FY 2007 and FY 2008 respectively and projected data for CY 2007 and CY 2008 are displayed under FY 2008 and FY 2009 respectively.
 Community Corrections Percentage of Closed Cases Successfully Completing Terms of Home Confinement or Electronic Monitoring Parole